10nin/blo/docs/design.md

 ## Command Line and how to use
 `$ blo [file.md]`
 1. set blo to git hook (git push hook).
-2. write your article on markdown format.
+2. write my article on markdown format.
-3. git commit and git push of your article.
+3. git commit and git push of my article.
 4. git hook execute blo, it convert to article to database information.

 ## Table structure